lhcb/starterkit-lessons/first-analysis-steps/dataflow.md

 * Can you think of more?

 These questions arise mostly due to two key points: the data must be processed very quickly because it's arriving very quickly, and the data is complex so there's a lot that can be done with it.
+In the last lesson we saw how many steps it took just to reconstruct a single decay, but there are thousands of possibilities that we might be interested in!
+Being able to perform such combinations in a flexible manner is then very important.

 Collisions recorded by the LHCb detector go through a specific data flow designed to maximise the data-taking efficiency and data quality.